CET Florence Study Abroad

 Life in Florence

-There’s so much to see and do in Florence, from climbing the Duomo to chatting with locals over a cappuccino, or even simply grabbing groceries at the urban market in your neighborhood.
+There’s so much to see and do in Florence, from climbing the Duomo to chatting with locals over a cappuccino, or even simply grabbing groceries at Sant’Ambrogio market.
 And the rest of Italy and all of Europe are at your doorstep, too.
 Each Friday morning, head to a new destination—check out the art scene in Berlin, find the best baguette in Paris, explore the Italian coast, from Cinque Terre to Amalfi.
 The Italian train system couldn’t be easier, and the airport is just 30 minutes away.
 Buon viaggio!

 Experience Italy with CET

 Explore Italy like a local.
 Let us help you go beyond tourist destinations.
-You might spend the day in the medieval city of Volterra, dive into 3000 years of history in the beautiful Umbrian hilltop town of Orvieto, or explore the the ancient village of Colonnata.
+You might spend the day in the medieval city of Volterra, dive into 3000 years of history in the beautiful Umbrian hilltop town of Orvieto, or see Lucca’s Grotta del Vento.

 Volunteer in Florence.
-Give back to the community by opting to volunteer 4 hours each week with a local organization.
-Become a tour guide at some of Florence’s oldest churches, keep the city beautiful with the Angeli del Bello, or practice English with local high schoolers.
+Give back to the community by opting to volunteer 2 to 4 hours each week with a local organization.
+Become a tour guide at some of Florence’s oldest churches, help distribute food and other goods to those in need, or tutor high schoolers new to Italy in English.

 Previous slide